Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/working-with-templates.md

 {% endraw %}

 ### collections
 Collections are a powerful tool enabling you to render sets of content as a group.
 Content rendered as a collection share a configurable route pattern, as well as a layout.
-Collections are configured in you portals `portal.conf.yaml` file.
+Collections are configured in your portals `portal.conf.yaml` file.

 The example below shows all the necessary configuration/files needed to render a basic `blog` collection made up of individual `posts`.